PATH-SAFE programme National foodborne disease genomic data platform

 - the platform and its functionality has built upon existing and proven surveillance tools and infrastructure, with CLIMB-BIG-DATA providing the cloud infrastructure used by the platform, Pathogenwatch tools supplying the platform’s analytics capability and a call-out feature to Enterobase supporting the platform’s context genome search functions

-- set-up of four advisory groups (Technical, AMR, Data Standards and International) which provided recommendations on the design and capabilities of the platform and on the application, technical requirements of and best practices for WGS in Salmonella FBD surveillance in general - a white paper summarising the recommendations has been collated and is due for publication in Q3 2024
+- set-up of four advisory groups (Technical, AMR, Data Standards and International), which provided recommendations on the design and capabilities of the platform and on the application, technical requirements and best practices for whole genome sequencing (WGS) in Salmonella

 Outputs